 Looking for an active road trip adventure?
 Get out your mountain or hybrid bike, pack your hiking boots and plan to visit a little-known Washington treasure.

-The 130-mile Columbia Plateau State Park Trail is one of the state’s hidden riches; explorers who find it are rewarded with big eastern Washington skies, rolling landscapes and unforgettable journeys.
+The 3,876-acre, 130-mile Columbia Plateau State Park Trail is one of the state’s hidden riches; explorers who find it are rewarded with big eastern Washington skies, rolling landscapes and unforgettable journeys.

 Start from the Fish Lake trailhead at the trail’s northern end.
 Pass through 4.75 miles of Turnbull National Wildlife Refuge, home to deer, elk, moose, small mammals and 200 species of birds.
 (The best times to visit are early morning and evening.)
 Between March and May, and September and November, you’ll be treated to spring and fall bird migrations; you may even see a trumpeter swan.
 The 23-mile improved trail provides rest and swim stops at Cheney and Amber Lake and ends at Martin Road.
 Most hikers arrange for an overnight stay or a car shuttle.
 The first 3.75 miles is an asphalt trail; the remaining 19.25 miles are crushed gravel.

 The southern end of the trail overlays the former Spokane, Portland and Seattle Railroad opened in 1908.
 The trail follows the Snake River from the impressive Ice Harbor Dam to the Snake River Junction 15 miles north.
 This section made of crushed gravel welcomes walkers, bikers and equestrians.
 The trail has several U.S. Army Corps of Engineers access points.

 The trail’s nearly 100-mile midsection remains undeveloped and goes for long stretches without resources such as food supplies, potable water and first aid.
 It is only recommended for expert long-distance hikers who undertake careful planning.